-$$y = mr + a\overline{c} + bc \tag{1}$$
+$$y = mr + a\overline{c} + bc . \tag{1}$$

 where m represents the constant value of messiness chosen for the entire circuit and r represents a real random number uniformly sampled from the interval [-1.0, 1.0].
 The inputs to the messy MUX are a and b, and c is the control input.
 The bar over c refers to 1-c.
 All variables are real-valued.
-Clearly when m=0 and a, b, and c are only allowed to be 0 or 1, the digital MUX is recovered.
+Clearly when m=0 and a, b, and c are only allowed to be 0 or 1, the digital MUX is recovered and all the rules of Boolean logic apply.
 In the experiments a messy MUX with one input inverted (input b would then become 1-b) was used as well.
+Once real values for variables are allowed it is not clear how to decide real-valued equivalence of the Boolean operators.
+Arithmetic add and multiply are the closest analogues of the inclusive-OR and the AND operators.
+The model we have used was not designed to be a feasible electronic model, since the primary aim was to investigate the ability of artificial evolution to use any chosen model.
+No claims are made about the "correctness" of the model we used other than it possessed the property of being a superset of the digital case.